Home · Property Management · Renting Out a New Build

 Perth Property Management Guide

 First time leasing a brand new home?
-There is more to it than waiting for the keys.
-From builder handover checks to compliance gaps and landscaping risks, here is what every Perth investor needs to know before listing a new build for rent.
+There's more to it than waiting for the keys.
+From builder handover checks to compliance gaps and landscaping disasters, here's what we wish every Perth investor knew before listing a new build for rent.

 01

 Air conditioning is the big one.
-In our experience leasing properties across Perth, the strong majority of tenants prefer or expect air conditioning, particularly in our hotter suburbs and during summer months.
-A property without aircon typically competes for a smaller pool of renters and may achieve a lower rent.
-We have seen new builds sit unleased for weeks because owners assumed aircon was included and discovered too late that it was not.
-If aircon is not in your package, consider adding it before practical completion or budgeting to retrofit it before you list.
-Costs vary widely depending on system type and home size.
+Most Perth tenants expect aircon, especially in summer or in the hotter suburbs.
+A home without it competes for a smaller pool of renters and usually leases for less.
+We've seen new builds sit empty for weeks because the owner thought aircon was included and found out too late that it wasn't.
+If it's not in your package, add it before practical completion or budget to put it in before you list.
+Cost depends on the system and the house size.

-Window coverings are essential.
-In our experience, properties without window coverings on bedrooms and main living areas are very difficult to lease.
-Tenants reasonably expect privacy and light control on day one.
-If your package excludes blinds or curtains, this is on you to organise before handover, not after.
+Window coverings matter more than people realise.
+A home without blinds or curtains on the bedrooms and main living areas is very hard to lease.
+Tenants expect privacy and light control from day one.
+If they're not in your package, sort it before handover, not after.

 Air conditioning